gophergala/go_ne/README.md

 Kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
 It is intended to make deployments easier.

-You can interact with Kiss in two different ways:
+You can interact with Kiss in three different ways:
 * Via a Command Line Interface
 * Via a web interface
+* Using webhooks or periodic triggers

 It is able to:
 * Remotely execute scripts via SSH